webemsz/dotfiles/readme.md

 ## Usage

-**IMPORTANT** These tasks will replace your current config files without warning!
+**IMPORTANT** These tasks will replace your existing config files without warning!

 ```bash
 $ rake -T